City of Milwaukee

 About the Fire and Police Commission

 The seven part-time civilian Commissioners and full-time Executive Director are appointed by the Mayor and must be approved by the Common Council.
-The Commissioners routinely spend many hours each week on Commission business, and serve as the citizens’ voice in police and fire affairs and as a means of ensuring more responsive and effective city government.
-The Commissioners’ concerns are reflective of the community-at-large, and their priorities include initiatives to reduce crime, increase safety, and maintain effective responses to fire and medical emergencies.
+The Commissioners serve as the citizens’ voice in police and fire matters and as a means of ensuring more responsive and effective city government.
+Diversity of background and experience makes the Commissioners’ concerns reflective of the community-at-large, and their priorities include initiatives to reduce crime, increase public safety, and maintain effective responses to fire and medical emergencies.
+Commissioners serve overlapping five-year terms, with one appointed each year, and receive a nominal salary of $6,600.00 per year.
+A twenty-three-person staff, headed by the Executive Director, is responsible for carrying out Commission functions.
+Staff members are employees of the City of Milwaukee.

 History